MicrosoftDocs/sdk-api/sdk-api-src/content/fwptypes/ne-fwptypes-fwp_match_type_.md

 ## -description

-The <b>FWP_MATCH_TYPE</b> enumerated type specifies different match types allowed in filter conditions.
+The FWP_MATCH_TYPE enumeration type specifies the type of match that a filter should use to test for a particular condition.

 ## -enum-fields